 South Tahoe’s Sample the Sierra, a farm-to-fork event, sees huge turnout

-SOUTH LAKE TAHOE — Sample the Sierra, South Lake Tahoe’s farm-to-fork festival, sizzled with success on Sunday, Sept.
-6, as 1,500 locals and visitors turned out to taste local cuisine and sip a glass of beer or wine at Bijou Community Park.
+Sample the Sierra, South Lake Tahoe’s farm-to-fork festival, sizzled with success on Sunday, Sept.
+6, as hundreds of locals and visitors turned out to taste local cuisine and sip a glass of beer or wine at Bijou Community Park.

-More than 50 vendors participated in the event as breweries and wineries teamed up with local restaurants to pair offerings.
-Local and regional farms provided ingredients for culinary delights.
+More than 50 vendors participated in the event, where breweries and wineries teamed up with local restaurants to pair offerings.
+Local and regional farms provided the ingredients for culinary delights.

-Live music, performed by South Lake Tahoe band Little Town and The Connor Party, hit the main stage, while festival-goers mingled and browsed a wide selection of craft booths and local vendors.
+Live music, performed by Lake Tahoe bands Little Town and the Connor Party, hit the main stage, while festival-goers mingled and browsed a wide selection of craft booths and local vendors.

 The Lake Tahoe South Shore Chamber of Commerce sponsors Sample the Sierra, now in its sixth year.
-The goal is to bring local restaurants, farmers, breweries, wineries, and distilleries together, along with exposing locals and visitors to the variety of regional foods.
+The goal is to bring local restaurants, farmers, breweries, wineries and distilleries together while exposing locals and visitors to the variety of regional foods.